node-pinus/pinus/packages/pinus-admin/README.md

 ###ConsoleService

-Main service of `pomelo-admin` that runs in both master and monitor processes.
+Main service of `pinus-admin` that runs in both master and monitor processes.
 It maintains the master agent or monitor agent for the process, loads the registed modules and provides the messages routing service for the messages from other processes.

 ###MasterAgent

-`pomelo-admin` agent that runs on the master process to provide the basic network communication and protocol encoding and decoding.
+`pinus-admin` agent that runs on the master process to provide the basic network communication and protocol encoding and decoding.

 ###MonitorAgent

-`pomelo-admin` agent that runs on the monitor process to provide the basic network communication and protocol encoding and decoding.
+`pinus-admin` agent that runs on the monitor process to provide the basic network communication and protocol encoding and decoding.

 ###Module

 Module is the place to implement the monitor logic, such as process status collecting.
-Developer can register modules in `pomelo-admin` to customize all kinds of system monitors.
+Developer can register modules in `pinus-admin` to customize all kinds of system monitors.

 There are three optional callback functions in each module.